Idaho Primary Election · May 19, 202606days·10hrs·16min·06secFind Polling Place →

 Campaign and Endorsements

-Who is Julie VanOrden, Idaho?
-Julie VanOrden is a Republican state senator from Pingree serving her second full Senate term in Idaho Senate District 30.
-She is a farmer, former House Education Committee chair, and current chair of the Senate Health and Welfare Committee who has served in the Idaho Legislature since 2012.
+AJulie VanOrden is a Republican state senator from Pingree currently serving her third consecutive Senate term in Idaho Senate District 30.
+She is an agribusiness co-owner, former House Education Committee chair, and current chair of the Senate Health and Welfare Committee who has served in the Idaho Legislature since 2012.

-What district does Julie VanOrden represent?
-VanOrden represents Senate District 30, which covers Bingham and Butte Counties in southeast Idaho.
+AVanOrden represents Senate District 30, which covers Bingham and Butte Counties in southeastern Idaho.

-Is Julie VanOrden an incumbent?
-Yes.
-VanOrden was first elected to the Senate in 2022 and is seeking a third Senate term.
-She faces Republican primary challenger Ethan Neff on May 19, 2026.
+AYes.
+VanOrden has served in the Idaho Legislature since 2012 and is seeking a fourth Senate term.
+She faces Republican challenger Ethan Neff in the May 19, 2026 primary.

-What committees does Julie VanOrden serve on?
-VanOrden chairs the Senate Health and Welfare Committee and also sits on the Agricultural Affairs and Resources and Environment committees, per her Idaho Legislature member page.
+AVanOrden chairs the Senate Health and Welfare Committee and also sits on the Agricultural Affairs and Resources and Environment committees, per her Idaho Legislature member page.

 News Stories

 The newest member of the Idaho Senate is an experienced legislative committee chairwoman who is relying on her experience in the Idaho House as she jumps back into representing the same district that first elected her nearly 10 years ago.
+Sen. Julie VanOrden, R-Pingree, is a former chairwoman of the House Education Committee who served three terms in the Idaho House of Representatives, until she was defeated in the 2018 Republican primary election.
+Sen. Steve Bair, R-Blackfoot, asked VanOrden in the fall to serve as a substitute in his place while he takes a leave of absence to care for his wife and oldest son as they battle illness.